Fire and rescue services

 More information:

 The official currency of Cambodia is the Cambodian Riel (KHR).
-US dollars are also legal tender.
+USD are also legal tenders.

 In other areas, ATM facilities are limited and may be unreliable.